ACTIVITIES OF THE INTERNATIONAL ENVIRONMENT FORUM

 Stakeholder Forum co-sponsored and provided a facilitator for the IEF panel discussion and dialogue on Indicators for Sustainability in the Science Forum at WSSD, and its Executive Director, Felix Dodds, was a speaker at the IEF/EBBF seminar on Multiple Dimensions of Globalization at WSSD, Johannesburg, 2002.
 Stakeholder Forum also co-sponsored with IEF and the Education Caucus a parallel event at the Mauritius International Meeting, January 2005.
 In 2010, we contributed to a Stakeholder Forum event at the 2nd Preparatory Committee for Rio+20 in New York in February 2010, and co-sponsored a side event at Rio+20 in 2012.

-The IEF held three annual conferences (2000, 2003 and 2005) and other smaller sessions (2001, 2004, 2006) at the annual Seminar/Conference on Social and Economic Development in the Americas organized by the Rabbani Trust in Orlando, Florida, USA.
+The IEF held three annual conferences (2000, 2003 and 2005) and other smaller sessions (2001, 2004, 2006) at the annual Seminar/Conference on Social and Economic Development in the Americas organized at that time by the Rabbani Trust in Orlando, Florida, USA.

 At the 2008 Conference on the theme of sustainable development, the whole Saturday morning was devoted to climate change and its multiple dimensions, chaired by IEF board member Peter Adriance, and including IEF members Arthur Dahl, Halldor Thorgeirsson and Duncan Hanks, and Baha'i International Community representative Tahireh Naylor-Thimm.
 The audio recordings of this session can be downloaded here.